Westgate, Wetherby, West Yorkshire

 A fine modern church of 1986, with furnishings designed by the architect Vincente Stienlet and the sculptor Fenwick Lawson.
 Centralised worship space, the design and furnishing replete with symbolism.
 The church is grafted onto an earlier church by Edward Simpson (now the parish hall) and is sensitively designed to fit within the centre of the Wetherby Conservation Area.

-In 1972 the Mother Parish of Sicklinghall was amalgamated with St Joseph’s.
+In 1972 the mother parish of Sicklinghall was amalgamated with St Joseph’s.
 In 1984 planning approval was obtained to build a new church on the site between the old church and the presbytery.
-The south gable of the existing church was underpinned and substantial internal improvements were carried out to the presbytery, including underpinning.
+The south gable of the existing church was underpinned and substantial internal improvements carried out to the presbytery, including underpinning.
 The new church was designed by architect Vincente Stienlet and was opened and dedicated on 11 October 1986.
 The building won the Leeds Award for Architecture in 1987.